What is a Bachelor’s Degree?

 A bachelor’s degree, sometimes called a baccalaureate degree, generally requires 4–5 years of study at a university.
 A bachelor’s degree requires completion of both lower- and upper-division courses.

-Community colleges offer lower division courses, providing students the opportunity to complete general education and lower division major or pre-major coursework prior to transferring to a university.
+Community colleges typically offer lower division courses, providing students the opportunity to complete general education and lower division major or pre-major coursework prior to transferring to a university.
 Once students transfer, they will complete mainly upper-division coursework in their major at the university.

 The Bachelor of Arts (BA) and Bachelor of Science (BS) are the common baccalaureate degrees.
 BA degrees are most often awarded in the arts, humanities, and social sciences.
 BS degrees are more likely to be awarded in the sciences, math, and engineering, and in professional or technical fields of study.
 However, there are no absolute universal differences between these degrees and policies; their award varies from university to university.